 In the State of Georgia, DUI laws prohibit anyone from driving or from actual physical control.
 Actual physical control can include different scenarios.
 A driver in the driver’s seat while parked and not operating the car or vehicle on the road can be described as actual physical control.
 Other situations that can fall under actual physical control can involve the location of the car keys, whether the driver was asleep, the site of the car, and whether the vehicle’s engine was running.
-Regardless of the circumstance, it is essential to consult with a DUI defense attorney in Forest Park, GA.
+Regardless of the circumstance, it is essential to consult with a DUI defense attorney in Atlanta, GA.
 Your attorney will be able to advise you on how best to navigate your offense in court.

 Driving under the influence in Georgia involves a person who is operating or in actual physical control of a vehicle with a blood alcohol content (BAC) of .08% or higher.
 If a person is operating a commercial vehicle, the blood alcohol content can’t be higher than .04%.
 A person’s BAC is even less if he or she is under the age of 21.
 If you’re under the age of 21, you can get charged if your BAC is .02% or more.